sriraghavi22/career-catalyst-project/README.md

 # Career Catalyst: Resume Analysis and Job Matching Platform

 Career Catalyst is a comprehensive platform designed to empower students, educational institutions, and organizations by providing advanced resume analysis, job matching, and talent scouting capabilities.
-Leveraging AI , web scraping, and NLP techniques, Career Catalyst streamlines the process of career development and recruitment.
+Leveraging AI, web scraping, and NLP techniques, Career Catalyst streamlines the process of career development and recruitment.

 ## 🚀 Features

 ### For Students
 - **Resume Analysis** (via Gemini API):
-  - Resume score and ATS (Applicant Tracking System) optimization score.
+  - Resume and ATS (Applicant Tracking System) optimization scores.
   - Detailed analysis of professional profile, skills, experience, and education.
   - Identification of key strengths and areas for improvement.
   - ATS optimization assessment with actionable feedback.
   - Personalized recommendations for courses and certifications.
-- **LinkedIn Job Scraping**:
+- **Job Listings Integration**:
-  - Scrapes LinkedIn for job listings tailored to specific roles using Adzuna.
+  - Retrieves real-time job listings tailored to specific roles using the Adzuna API.

 ### For Institutions
 - **Dashboard**: